muslemomar/micro-frontends-simple-app/README.md

 Continuous Integration and Continuous Deployment (CI/CD) are facilitated through Github Workflows.

+## Design Principles

 This microfrontend application adheres to the following design principles:

-- Decoupling between child projects is maintained at zero.
+- **Decoupling:** Between child projects is maintained at zero.
-- Coupling between the Container and child apps is kept minimal, relying on straightforward callbacks for communication.
+- **Minimal Coupling:** Between the Container and child apps is kept minimal, relying on straightforward callbacks for communication.
-- Assumptions about frameworks used by child apps are avoided.
+- **Framework Agnostic:** Assumptions about frameworks used by child apps are avoided.
-- CSS styles from one project are isolated and do not affect another.
+- **Isolated Styling:** CSS styles from one project are isolated and do not affect another.